richsalz/draft-ietf-rfc2028bis/draft-rsalz-2028bis.md

 Working Group will review the document after the Working Group has approved its last call, and when satisfied will request it to be put on the IESG agenda.

-## The Request for Comments Editor

-The RFC publication series {{IETFPROCS}} is managed by an Editor responsible both for the mechanics of RFC publication and for upholding the technical and editorial standards of the RFC series.

 # Key Organizations in the Process {#organizations}